 - Since rinks are cared for by volunteers, please bring a shovel and help keep areas free of snow.

 - Stay off the ice if a rink is closed for maintenance.

 Flooding and use of hydrants and standpipes is done by Certified Ice Rink Captains.
 Only volunteers who have attended the City of Prince George Ice Making Workshop and possess current certification can operate this equipment.
 The City offers this free workshop each year in November.

 Interested in volunteering at a rink?
-Contact a local Community Association or the Community Partnerships Division with the City of Prince George at 250-561-7600.
+Contact a local Community Association or the City of Prince George Service Centre at 311.